m-s-13/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Welcome to the GAME: Stone-Paper-Scissor
+Welcome to the GAME: Rock-Paper-Scissor

 <h3>Rules of the GAME</h3>